lemio/EmbeddedScreenSharing/examples/webRAW-CYD/README.md

 ## Flashing

+Screen Rotation (0°/180°) and Invert Colors options are available in the browser flasher, same convention and same underlying reason as webJPEG-CYD's - see that example's README's "Orientation" and "Troubleshooting" sections for the full explanation (`rotationStr`/`invertStr` in `webRAW-CYD.cpp` if flashing via PlatformIO instead).

 Now listed in the [browser flasher](https://lemio.github.io/EmbeddedScreenSharing/wizard.html) as "WebRAW Stream Display (CYD)" - same not-yet-hardware-confirmed caveat as webJPEG-CYD's README (the flasher tool itself documents itself as ESP32-S3-only; this